-If you're applying for Social Security disability benefits, your chances of success improve greatly if your case is supported by your treating doctor (the physician who sees you regularly).
-That's because the Social Security Administration (SSA), recognizing that treating physicians often possess unique insight into their patients' conditions, has promulgated rules that generally require claims examiner and judges to give substantial weight to the opinions of treating doctors.
+If you're applying for Social Security disability benefits, your chances of success improve if your case is supported by your treating doctor (the physician who sees you regularly).
+However, in 2017, the Social Security Administration (SSA) eliminated its longstanding rule that treating physicians' opinions are entitled to special consideration.

 On the other hand, when denying benefits, ALJs occasionally state in their decisions that "No physician has ever found this claimant to be disabled."
 Despite this inconsistency, it's safe to say that your doctor's opinion as to whether you're "disabled" is not nearly as important as his or her opinions on the nature and extent of your work-related limitations.
 Your disability attorney should be able to provide your doctor with a Residual Functional Capacity (RFC) form that will address all the issues relevant to your case if your doctor fills it out completely.

-For Social Security to give your doctor's opinion a great deal of weight, make sure your doctor fills out the RFC forms in detail.
+To help ensure Social Security finds your doctor's opinion persuasive, make sure your doctor fills out a detailed RFC form.
 In an RFC form for a claimant with physical limitations, the doctor should specify the individual's exertional (strength-related) limitations, including the ability to lift, carry, sit, stand, and walk.
 Non-exertional restrictions should be addressed as well, especially those related to reaching, handling, bending, stooping, climbing, and crawling.
 Any environmental restrictions, such as exposure to dust, odors, or extreme temperatures, should also be noted.

 In a mental RFC form, the treating physician or psychologist should address the patient's ability to understand, remember, and execute simple and complex instructions; maintain attention and concentration; interact with co-workers and the general public; and stay on-task for an entire eight-hour workday without excessive breaks.